 Joshua was the 2016 recipient of the Marcus Prize, bestowed upon architects “on a trajectory to greatness.”
 He has also been credited as one of the “5 greatest architects under 50” by The Huffington Post, one of the world’s most influential young architects by Wallpaper*, one of the twenty most influential players in design by Fast Company, listed among “The 20 Essential Young Architects” by ICON magazine, and featured as one of the “Best and Brightest” by Esquire.

 Joshua has been Eero Saarinen Visiting Professor at Yale University and Cullinan Visiting Professor at Rice University, and a visiting professor at Columbia University, Harvard University, the Massachusetts Institute of Technology, and Syracuse University.
-An early member of the TED Brain Trust, Joshua shared REX’s design methodologies at the TED2006 and TEDxSMU conferences, and lectures frequently at universities, cultural institutions, and symposiums around the world.
+An early member of the TED Advisory Council, Joshua shared REX’s design methodologies at the TED2006 and TEDxSMU conferences, and lectures frequently at universities, cultural institutions, and symposiums around the world.
 He holds a Master of Architecture from Harvard University, where he earned the inaugural Araldo Cossutta Fellowship and the SOM Fellowship, and a Bachelor of Arts in Philosophy, magna cum laude with distinction in the major, from Yale University.

 Maur is a Director at REX and plays a leading role in several of the studio’s prominent cultural, residential and commercial projects.
 He is currently overseeing the conceptualization and development of PERTH+, a mixed-use tower in Western Australia; The Perelman Performing Arts Center at the World Trade Center (The Perelman Center) in New York; and the new performing arts center at Brown University in Providence, Rhode Island.